-When most people begin their yoga journey they show up to class unsure if they’ll fit in, or indeed if they’ll come back after that one class.
-With this in mind, borrowing a mat from the teacher or studio you attend allows you to take part without the commitment.
+When most people begin their yoga journey, they show up to class unsure if they’ll fit in, or indeed if they’ll come back after that one class.
+Borrowing a mat from the teacher or studio you attend allows you to take part without the commitment.
 After all, who wants to invest in a yoga mat for it to sit sullenly in the corner, mocking you each morning it doesn’t get rolled out?

 But investing in your own mat can be an investment in yourself and a statement of your commitment towards creating a healthier version of yourself.
 I’ve had many yoga mats over the years, ranging from the cheap and cheerful to the shockingly expensive and they have all served their purpose well at the time I used them.